badaix/snapcast/README.md

-SnapCast
+Snapcast
 ========

 **S**y**n**chronous **a**udio **p**layer

-SnapCast is a multi-room client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
+Snapcast is a multi-room client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
 It's not a standalone player, but an extension that turns your existing audio player into a Sonos-like multi-room solution.
 The server's audio input is a named pipe `/tmp/snapfifo`.
 All data that is fed into this file will be send to the connected clients.
-One of the most generic ways to use SnapCast is in conjunction with the music player daemon ([MPD](http://www.musicpd.org/)) or [Mopidy](https://www.mopidy.com/), which can be configured to use a named pipe as audio output.
+One of the most generic ways to use Snapcast is in conjunction with the music player daemon ([MPD](http://www.musicpd.org/)) or [Mopidy](https://www.mopidy.com/), which can be configured to use a named pipe as audio output.

 How does is work
 ----------------
-The SnapServer reads PCM chunks from the pipe `/tmp/snapfifo`.
+The Snapserver reads PCM chunks from the pipe `/tmp/snapfifo`.
 The chunk is encoded and tagged with the local time.
 Supported codecs are:
 * **PCM** lossless uncompressed
 * **FLAC** lossless compressed [default]
 * **Vorbis** lossy compression

-The encoded chunk is sent via a TCP connection to the SnapClients.
+The encoded chunk is sent via a TCP connection to the Snapclients.
 Each client does continuos time synchronization with the server, so that the client is always aware of the local server time.
 Every received chunk is first decoded and added to the client's chunk-buffer.
 Knowing the server's time, the chunk is played out using ALSA at the appropriate time.
 Time deviations are corrected by
 * skipping parts or whole chunks